design of the oppressed

 Design and Theater of the Oppressed

-Audio lecture recorded for the online Designs of the Oppressed (2021) course.
 Summary: What does theater have to do with design?
 Theater of the Oppressed can provide great insights into recognizing and expanding the Designs of the Oppressed.
-Created by Augusto Boal in the 1970s, this form of theater became one of the most popular approaches […] - Nov 3, 2021 -
+Created by Augusto Boal in the 1970s, this form of theater became one of the most popular approaches for non-professional actors interested in doing politics through theater.
+The approach […] - Nov 3, 2021

 Whither Designs of the Oppressed?

-Designs of the Oppressed was a free online course offered by UTFPR, in partnership with the Design & Oppression network and Andifes, which launched the International Virtual Mobility Program “Destination Brazil” in 2021 with the purpose of strengthening Brazilian universities’ international reach.
-The course run from 15/07/2021 – 26/08/2021.
-The course shares the accumulated experience of the […] - Aug 26, 2021
+Designs of the Oppressed was a free online course offered by UTFPR, in partnership with the Design & Oppression network in 2021 and 2022, as part of larger efforts to strengthen Brazilian universities’ international reach.
+In it, several members of the network presented their work and promoted dialogues.
+The course shares the accumulated experience of […] - Aug 26, 2021